 Regulating humidity levels is imperative for the proper functioning of equipment in data centers.
 However, the challenge comes in ensuring that a regular computer room air does not hinder the normal operations in the room.
 A standard computer room usually has a relative humidity ranging between 45% and 85%.
 On the other hand, literature from many researchers conducted on the same recommends that this relative humidity should be maintained between 40% and 55%, with ranges between 20% and 80% regarded as acceptable.

 Causes of High Humidity in Data Centers

 Unlike ordinary constructions or residential houses where fluctuations in humidity levels are frequent and relatively high, the overall moisture condition on data centers should be generally low.
 That is because in most centers, few people are working and the cooling coils dehumidify.
-Therefore the only two sources are outside air which is unconditioned and possibly malfunctioning of Computer Room Air Conditioners (CRAC).
+Therefore the only two sources are unconditioned outside air and possibly malfunctioning of Computer Room Air Conditioners (CRAC).
 Often variations in moisture occur when different CRAC components ‘fight’ each other, with some units cooling while others are humidifying.

 The only other possibility of having a data center with high moisture is if the structure was not originally designed to become a data center.
 For instance, there was a structure that had been originally designed and constructed to be a warehouse and was later converted to a data center.
 The owners of this center had constant problems with regulating their air moisture.